River Oaks, Houston

 River Oaks is a residential community located in the center of Houston, Texas, United States.
 Located within the 610 Loop and between Downtown and Uptown, the community spans 1100 acre.
 Established in the 1920s by brothers Will Hogg and Michael Hogg, the community became a well-publicized national model for community planning.
 Real estate values in the community range from $1 million to over $20 million.
 River Oaks was also named the most expensive neighborhood in Houston in 2013.
 The community is home to River Oaks Country Club, which includes a golf course designed by architect Donald Ross and redesigned in 2015 by Tom Fazio.

 History

+In 1923, Thomas William House, Jr., Thomas H. Ball, and Junius W. Reynolds founded the Country Club Estates Company.
+This firm acquired two large tracts west of Houston totalling 360 acres for the purpose of developing a subdivision.
+County Club Estates Company sold investors shares to fund the River Oaks Country Club, which they chartered on February 1, 1923.
+The club developed both recreational facilities for adults and children.

+Country Club Estates Company planned a residential subdivision near the country club grounds.
+Kenneth E. Womack and Ball sold club memberships and also charter memberships which bundled a club membership with a share of stock in the residential investment.
+They raised a total of $249,750 for Country Club Estates Company.
+They hired Herbert A. Kipp for the design of the first subdivision, covering an area of about 178 acres.
+Keeping with the country club theme, Kipp laid out wide, curving roads for a non-gridded network and named some of them for well-known country clubs.
+Some of the larger lots ranged from one-quarter acre to four acres in size.

 William and Michael Hogg, the sons of former Texas Governor Jim Hogg, and attorney Hugh Potter established River Oaks in the 1920s.
 Potter obtained an option to purchase 200 acre around the River Oaks Country Club in 1923, and in the following year William Hogg established the Country Club Estates in order to support the development of the community.
 The two brothers promoted the sale of lots in the subdivision for US$2,200 apiece in 1928.
 The brothers, along with sister Ima Hogg, oversaw the construction of Bayou Bend, a stately southern-style home on the banks of Buffalo Bayou.

 The first development of River Oaks was the summer house of William L. Clayton.
 Houston-architect Birdsall Briscoe completed this Colonial Revival home for the Clayton family in 1924.
 This property is a City of Houston Landmark and is listed on the National Register of Historic Places.